pnp/blog/content/post/power-automate-skip-the-parse-json-action-to-reference-data.md

 ## How?

-Let\'s first have a look at a simple JSON object:
+Let's first have a look at a simple JSON object:

 {{< image alt="PowerAutomate_JSONobject" src="images/blog/power-automate-skip-the-parse-json-action-to-reference-data/PowerAutomate_JSONobject.png" >}}